-AstraZeneca is responding to the COVID-19 global pandemic in a manner consistent with our values, which are to follow the science, put patients first and do the right thing.
-Our priorities are to ensure the continued supply of our medicines to patients, and to safeguard the health and wellbeing of all our employees.
+AstraZeneca is responding to the COVID-19 global pandemic in a manner consistent with our values: to follow the science, put patients first and do the right thing.
+We continue to ensure the supply and quality of our medicines to patients and to safeguard the health and wellbeing of all our employees.

-We are also supporting a truly global effort to fight the COVID-19 global pandemic.
-Experts from across AstraZeneca are joining forces with international health authorities, governments, academia and industry peers to accelerate the development of medicines to prevent or treat the infection, to boost diagnostic testing and to help protect healthcare workers on the frontline.
+We are also supporting the truly global effort to fight the COVID-19 pandemic.
+Collaborating with scientists, governments and multilateral organisations, we are sharing our scientific knowledge and expertise to accelerate efforts to advance the development of potential medicines to prevent or treat the infection, to boost diagnostic testing and to help protect healthcare workers on the frontline.